 Bessie & Charlie were hard working Moravian farmers.
-They moved to Sheldon, Harris County, Texas before 1926, when my Daddy, LeRoy E. Frederick, was born in Crosby, Harris County, Texas.
+They moved to Sheldon, Harris County, Texas before 1926, when my Daddy, Leroy Eugene Frederick, was born in Crosby, Harris County, Texas.
 Daddy taught me how to polka.

 Emma, Bessie, and Joe Mazac, boyfriend of Bessie (on left) Anton Janacek, Granger, Williamson County, Texas, c.
 1918.

 My poor grandma had a very hard life.
 Grandma loved her children and grandchildren.
-She raised her five living children by herself after grandpa Charlie passed away in 1947.
+She raised her five living children by herself after grandpa Charlie passed away in 1947 from stomach cancer.
 She lost a child, Jerome Frederick, in 1919 in Granger, Williamson County, Texas.
 She raised Woodie and Charles all their lives.
-She told me that they were in a car accident, and were never the same again.
+She told me that they were in a car accident, and that they were never the same again.
 Charles would not talk at all for years, then when he did start talking grandma wanted him to shut up.

 She tended almost an acre of land with her garden, and the boys always worked right alongside her.
 She had a green thumb.
 She had all kinds of good vegetables and strawberries too!
 She canned and put up jelly.